đź“‹On this page

 Search & Browser:

 No. But it is probably good enough in most cases.
-See the Search Engine Alternatives post for more on your range of choices.
+See the search engine alternatives post for more on your range of choices.

 Which browser should I use instead of Chrome?